Unmesh100/DevCode_EC103B/README.md

 This will provide the user with an understanding of what types of activities are done at the gym that us so unique.
 ##### Activities Images 📸
 The images will show the different types of activities.
+##### Contact Info 📞📲📱🤙📧
+This will show the user the information needed to contact the gym, the opening times and where it is located.

 ##### Hamburger Icon 🧿
 This icon will appear on smaller screens such as tablets and mobile phones so that the navigation bar doesn't take up too much room.